wanruu/ReadApp/README.md

 This is an iOS application for e-book reading & listening.
 Implemented in SwiftUI and involves some components from UIKit.

-Using Apple's built-in text-to-speech interface, the reading may be a bit influent.
+Using Apple's built-in text-to-speech interface, the reading may be not so fluent.
 I will consider embedding a reading AI in the future.

 The app is only for individual use.